LiteLDev/liteloaderbds-documentation/en/README.md

 Ready? 👉[click here](/LLSEPluginDevelopment/)👈 Check out the script plugin development documentation.

-### 🍳 I want to write Python plugins

-Since ScriptX does not support Python at the moment, I need to use [twoone-3/BDSpyrunner](https://github.com/twoone-3/BDSpyrunner) as Python support middleware.

-Advantages.
-* No need to focus on the **BDS** underlying layer, easy to get started with development.
-* Theoretically supports all Minecraft versions without the need for updates.
-* Very secure and vulnerabilities are automatically fixed as **LiteLoaderBDS** is updated.

-Disadvantages.
-* Maintained by third party developers and may not have the latest support.
-* Difficult to manage code and maintenance becomes difficult as the amount of code increases.
-* Fewer APIs, which may not be available for offbeat functionality.
-* Poor performance.

-Recommended for playstyle and helper plugins of no more than 5,000 lines of code.

-First you need to refer to [this tutorial](https://github.com/twoone-3/BDSpyrunner/wiki) to install BDSpyrunner.

-Are you ready? 👉[click here](https://github.com/twoone-3/BDSpyrunner/wiki/Devlopment)👈 Check out the Python plugin development documentation.

 ### 🪁 I want to write .NET plugins (C#, F# or Visual Basic)

 Pros.